Oolong Tea

 Some studies have suggested tea might offer some protection against mental decline.
 While a recent study in China supported the idea that oolong tea might offer that protection, the results weren't conclusive and further study is needed.

 Researchers have been interested in the potential of tea -- especially green tea -- to help treat or prevent some cancers.
-Studies done on animals have been encouraging.
-The evidence from human studies is still mostly inconclusive.
-But some evidence suggests that women who drink two cups of tea daily -- green, oolong, or black -- can significantly lower their risk of ovarian cancer.
+Studies .have linked high green tea consumption with reduction in cancer risk done on animals have been encouraging.
+The amount of green tea consumption is relatively high.
+There are new studies on endometrial cancer potentially being staved off by green but not black tea.
+Some evidence suggests that women who drink two cups of tea daily -- green, oolong, or black -- can significantly lower their risk of ovarian cancer.

 The major risks of oolong tea are the risks associated with drinking caffeine chronically or excessively.
 They include: